sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-annotations/cp-mobile-dev-kit-annotations.md

 ## You will learn
   - How MDK editor parses OData Annotations for a given OData service
-  - How to create a fully functional multi-channel application
+  - How to create a fully functional cross-platform application

 ## Intro
 You may clone an existing metadata project from the [MDK Tutorial GitHub repository](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/tree/main/4-Level-Up-with-the-Mobile-Development-Kit/4-Use-OData-Annotations-to-Add-CRUD-Functionality-to-an-MDK-App) and start directly with step 5 in this tutorial but make sure you complete step 2.

 ---

-Mobile Development Kit brings OData annotations capabilities to your multi-channel applications.
+Mobile Development Kit brings OData annotations capabilities to your cross-platform applications.
 MDK editor supports generating List-Detail pages based on annotations.
 List-Detail pages are similar to a Master-Detail page, but it is two pages instead of one.
-The MDK editor parses existing annotations to give you a huge leap forward in your multi-channel applications.
+The MDK editor parses existing annotations to give you a huge leap forward in your cross-platform applications.

 ![MDK](img-0.1.gif)